 Treats?
 Yes, please!
 Treats, in any shape or form, are great gifts for dogs (and their humans).
-If you are looking for a very fun and festive way to package your present, why not try a DIY dog treat wreath?
-They’d also be pawesome as animal charity fundraisers, for sale or for raffle.
+If you’re looking for a very fun and festive way to package your present, why not try a DIY dog treat wreath?
+Treat wreaths would also be pawesome as animal charity fundraisers, for sale or for raffle.
 It is much easier to make a dog treat wreath than it might look.
 A similar wreath can be inexpensively put together using a few simple supplies, and most of the components are edible, reusable, or recyclable.
 Pawfect!
 Here are the DIY dog treat wreath details.

 DIY Dog Treat Wreath Style Options